Nothing in life is to be feared, it is only to be understood. Now is the time to understand more, so that we may fear

-Revision masterclasses will take place after school on a Friday within the science department.
+Revision masterclasses (ACHIEVE) take place after school on a Friday from 2:45pm within the science department.
 Room 205 for Separate Science.
 Room 206 for Trilogy.
-These sessions provide students an excellent opportunity for students to revisit prior topics and ask questions about any part of the curriculum that they are finding challenging.
-Homework club is available from 14:45 to 15:15 after school on Wednesdays and Fridays in room 205 and is run by our science ETAs.
+These sessions provide students an excellent opportunity to revisit prior topics and ask questions about any part of the curriculum that they are finding challenging.

 Required practicals replace coursework and our students will be examined on their knowledge and understanding of investigations completed in class.
 To help master this, Mr Mason has produced a document with links to videos available on YouTube that demonstrate and explain the required practical investigations.
 Download the document for Separate Sciences here and for Trilogy here.

 Revision websites such as GCSEpod can make a significant difference to student outcomes.
 All students at Whitcliffe Mount have a subscription with GCSEpod which has tutorial videos and multiple choice questions covering all topics.
 Freesciencelessons is a YouTube channel with tutorials delivered by a subject specialist covering many of the topics in the AQA 9-1 GCSE.
 The videos are a free, high quality resource that we would encourage students to study, complete homework or the catch up on any lessons missed due to absence.
 The Science Break is another excellent YouTube channel and covers the topics studied in Years 9 and 10.
 Alternatively, my-GCSEscience is a subscription service that provides tutorial videos and practice questions.
 A sample of their tutorial videos is available for free on YouTube.
 Recently we have also been using the SENECA website with our students.
 Most of our students will already have an account and will know how to use it.
 SENECA provides teaching materials, tests the students on it and their teacher can follow their progress.
 Finally, students may also benefit by using revision apps.
 One such app that I have recently become aware of is 23equations.
 This free app helps students to recall and apply the 23 physics equations that will not be on their physics equation sheet.